 What we often see in Bulgaria are people trying to “wild-camp” with caravans, RV (recreational vehicle) campers, or trailer campers in the wild.
 Caravan camping, while allowing campers to have many of the comforts of home while on the road, can hurt nature.

-Regardless of where you go caravan camping, it is important to follow local laws and regulations and be mindful of your environmental impact.
+Regardless of where you go, caravan camping, following local laws and regulations and being mindful of your environmental impact is essential.

 To stay problem free, we recommend keeping a few points in mind when preparing to set up a camp or a caravan camp in Bulgaria: